OSInside/kiwi/doc/source/working_with_images/oem_ramdisk_deployment.rst

     this calculation.
 In case of QEMU this can be done with the `-m` option

-Like all other oem KIWI images, also the ramdisk setup supports all the deployments methods as explained in :ref:`deployment_methods` This means it's also possible to dump the ISO image on a USB stick let the system boot from it and unplug the stick from
+Like all other oem {kiwi} images, also the ramdisk setup supports all the deployments methods as explained in :ref:`deployment_methods` This means it's also possible to dump the ISO image on a USB stick let the system boot from it and unplug the stick from